Sencha: Overview

-Among the types of Japanese green tea prepared by infusion, sencha is distinguished from such specific types as gyokuro in that it is shaded for a shorter time or not at all, or bancha which is the same tea but harvested later in the season.
+Among the various types of Japanese green tea prepared by infusion, sencha is distinguished from such specific types as gyokuro in that it is shaded for a shorter time or not at all, or bancha which is the same tea but harvested later in the season.
 It is the most popular tea in Japan, representing about 80 percent of the tea produced in the country.

 The flavour depends upon the season and place where it is produced, but shincha, or 'new tea' from the first flush of the year, is considered the most delicious.
 Tea-picking in Japan begins in the south, gradually moving north with the spring warmth.
 During the winter, tea plants store nutrients, and the tender new leaves which sprout in the spring contain concentrated nutrients.
 Shincha represents these tender new leaves.
 The shincha season, depending upon the region of the plantation, is from early April to late May, specifically the 88th day after Setsubun which usually falls around February 4, a cross-quarter day traditionally considered the start of spring in Japan.
 Setsubun or Risshun is the beginning of the sexagenary cycle; therefore, by drinking sencha one can enjoy a year of good health.

 The ideal colour of the sencha beverage is a greenish golden colour.
 Depending upon the temperature of the water in which it is infused, the flavour will be different, adding to the appeal of sencha.
 With relatively more temperate water, it is relatively mellow; with hot water, it is more astringent.
 Some varieties expand when steeped to resemble leaf vegetable greens in smell, appearance, and taste.

 The tea production process by which sencha and other Japanese ryokucha are created differs from Chinese green teas, which are initially pan-fired.
 Japanese green tea is first steamed for between 15 and 20 seconds to prevent oxidization of the leaves.
 Then, the leaves are rolled, shaped, and dried.
 This step creates the customary thin cylindrical shape of the tea.
 Finally, the leaves are sorted and divided into differing quality groups.

 The initial steaming step imparts a difference in the flavour between Chinese and Japanese green tea, with Japanese green tea having a more vegetal, almost grassy flavour (some taste seaweed-like).
 Infusions from sencha and other green teas that are steamed (like most common Japanese green teas) are also greener in colour and slightly more bitter than Chinese-style green teas.